Clements 2022 taxonomy update for AviSys

 Released 29 October 2022

 To install the update, please follow this documentation very carefully.
 Read it through completely once before coming back to the beginning and actually performing the steps.

 Note that you should be running AviSys Version 6.00M in order to perform the update.
 See how to check your AviSys version.
 I have no experience with what happens if you try the update on an older AviSys version.
-The update will deliver the 2018 taxonomy regardless of how long ago you last did a taxonomy update, but naturally the longer it has been, the more conflicts you may have to resolve.
+The update will deliver the 2022 taxonomy regardless of how long ago you last did a taxonomy update, it isn't necessary to run previous updates first.
+But naturally the longer it has been since you updated, the more conflicts you may have to resolve.

 Before you even think about installing the taxonomy update, you must know how to back up your current data set.
 And you must know how to restore from the backup.
 Run a backup immediately before beginning the update.
-(The backup and restore procedure built-in to AviSys is simple and reliable.
-I use it all the time as I run backup on my laptop and restore on my desktop to keep them in synch.)
+The backup and restore procedure built-in to AviSys is simple and reliable.
+I use it all the time.

 As far as I know, previous updates worked successfully for everyone who ran them.
-I received no reports of serious problems; many people commented on how well it worked.
+I've received no reports of serious problems; many people have commented on how well the update worked.
+I've also never heard of anyone actually having to recover by restoring a backup.
 Nevertheless, I do not warrant that the update will work for you.
 This is why it is so important for you to have a backup, and know how to restore it.

-One good approach that worked well for people who tried it, even if they also had a good backup, is to make a copy of your entire data folder under a new name just before performing the update.
+One approach that works well is to make a copy of your entire data folder under a new name just before performing the update.
 If you are dissatisfied with the results, you can just delete the updated folder and rename the copied folder back to the original name.
 If you are satisfied with the results, you can delete the copy of your old folder.

 Not sure what I mean by data folder?
 Check this explanation.